RickYCYang/springboot-monitoring/README.md

   - **Kibana** provides dashboards to search and analyze log data interactively.
 - **Elastic APM** – Provides performance tracing and transaction details for the Spring Boot application.
 Captures end-to-end latency, errors, and spans between services, visualized in the Kibana APM dashboard.
 - **SkyWalking APM** – An alternative APM solution that offers distributed tracing, metrics collection, service topology, and performance analysis for the Spring Boot app.
 It provides its own UI for visualizing service dependencies and tracing data.
+- **Istio (optional)** – A service mesh that allows fine-grained traffic and access control.
+Enables IP-based access control and observability enhancements.

 ---